 The Vodacom Durban July gallops will take place at Greyville Racecourse on Thursday 27 June at 07h00, 10 days before the big event.
 The gallops, which are now a condition of entry for the country’s greatest horse race, provide the racing public a final chance to see all the runners in action.

 Each gallop will be timed and televised on Tellytrack starting 7am.
 A panel discussion on the horses’ performances will take place after the gallops.

 A traditional and very popular feature of the Vodacom Durban July build-up, the public are invited to enjoy the proceedings and the free coffee and sticky buns on offer at Greyville.
-A continental breakfast will also be available in the Durban View Room at R100 a head for those wishing to watch the gallops in comfort.
+Breakfast will also be available in the Durban View Room at R100 a head for those wishing to watch the gallops in comfort.
 Reservations are essential for the Durban View breakfast.
-Call 031 314 1780.
+Call 031 314 1658/9.

 Big race runners not stabled in Durban at the time will gallop at venues in Gauteng or the Western Cape where they will be televised, timed and broadcast to Greyville.